R3D-R4V3N/Formula1-Top3-Prediction/README.md

 - team championship position after each race
 - relative qualifying time delta in seconds
 - relative qualifying time delta as a percentage of pole time
-- teammate qualifying gap in seconds
+- teammate qualifying gap in seconds (5.0 used when no valid times)
-- driver momentum over the last three races
+- driver momentum over the last three races (0.0 for the first six rounds)
 - pit stop difficulty index

 The script writes the prepared dataset to `f1_data_2022_to_present.csv` in the current directory.